 Ski: 2017-2018 Blizzard Spur, 192 cm

-We’ve been talking quite a bit recently about the completely redesigned Blizzard Spur — you can check out our SIA Coverage on the Blister Podcast, and our thoughts on the Spur (and asymmetrical skis in general) in our Blister Awards.
+Ever since we first laid eyes on it, we’ve been talking quite a bit about the completely redesigned Blizzard Spur — you can check out our SIA Coverage on the Blister Podcast, and our thoughts on the Spur (and asymmetrical skis in general) in our Blister Awards.

-You can also read our review of the current Spur here, and Blister members & Blister Deep Dive subscribers can check out are article on the entire 16/17 Blizzard Freeride lineup— the Brahma, Bonafide, Cochise, Bodacious, and Spur — and how we think of each of those skis independently and their place within the collection.
+You can also read our review of the 16/17 Spur here, and Blister members & Blister Deep Dive subscribers can check out our article on the entire 16/17 Blizzard Freeride lineup— the Brahma, Bonafide, Cochise, Bodacious, and Spur — and how we think of each of those skis independently and their place within the collection.

-And while we think that the current Spur is an incredibly good ski, there’s no question that the 17/18 Spur is an incredibly interesting ski.
-The two skis now have little in common (especially when it comes to weight and shape) aside from the fact that they are still both fat pow skis.
-(The new Spur has a stated width of 124 mm, and we measured the current Spur at 124.5 mm wide.)
+In short, we think that the 16/17 Spur is an incredibly good ski, and there’s no question that the 17/18 Spur is an incredibly interesting ski.
+The two skis now have little in common, aside from the fact that they are both 124mm-wide pow skis.

 The 17/18 Spur gets a rather wild new tip and tail shape, and it cuts weight, too.
 According to Blizzard, “The new Spur is a total modernization of the traditional powder ski and is unlike anything we have ever done before.”